 She is a sturdy, ocean-going vessel, masterfully designed for moving through calm and rough seas alike, with grace and ease, carrying you safely and comfortably on your journey.

 Below decks you first enter the pilothouse, with it’s raised dinette to port and settee/berth to starboard.
 The pilothouse offers a wonderful all-weather station to take in 360-degree view at anchor, or continue enjoying being underway, without worrying about the conditions.

 True’s dining salon provides a warm, elegant place to enjoy your meals aboard.
-The main dinette converts into a double berth sleeping 2, with a single bunk above.
+The main dinette converts into a double berth sleeping 2, with a single bunk above, for a third person.

 The last stop at the front of the boat is the forward private cabin with a spacious double v-berth, en suit head access and hanging closet, as well as a plethora of cabinet and drawer space.

-Moving back above decks, you’ll see that True is a Ketch rig, double-masted, carrying three sails at a total sail area of almost 900sq ft.
-Perhaps the only thing that compares to the sight of True with all her canvas flying, and 38,000lbs of ocean-going vessel being moved through the waters by a great, mysterious force of nature, is to actually be on board sailing her!
+Moving back above decks, you’ll see that True is a ketch rig, double-masted, carrying three working sails at a total sail area of almost 900sq ft.
+Perhaps the only thing that compares to the sight of True with all her canvas flying, and 32,000lbs of ocean-going vessel being moved through the waters by a great, mysterious force of nature, is to actually be on board, sailing her!
 We hope you’ll join us and feel the thrill yourself.

 10ft Dinghy with 6HP outboard